NREL/HPC/languages/python/GAMS/demos/README.md

 # Demo - Run GAMS Optimization Problems From Python Using GAMS Python API on Eagle

-This repo contains python script examples with GAMS optimization problems.
+This repo contains GAMS source code and python script examples to demonstrate the use of the GAMS Python API on Eagle.

 # Configuration